sisiam08/Next_Level_Development/Assignments/Assignment_3/README.md

 **Explanation**

+The WHERE clause with multiple conditions:

 - **status = 'available'**: Selects only vehicles with an available status
-- **AND type = 'car'**: Additionally filters for vehicles of type 'car'
+- **AND type = 'car'**: Additionally filters for vehicles of type 'car' (can also use 'bike' or 'truck')
 - Both conditions must be TRUE (AND operator) for a vehicle to be included in the results
-- Useful for displaying available vehicles to customers searching by vehicle type
+- We can modify the type value to search for different vehicle categories: 'car', 'bike', or 'truck'

 ## Query 4 - Find the total number of bookings for each vehicle and display only those vehicles that have more than 2 bookings